NexusTeamOfficial/BlackLogics-Open-Source/README.md

 BlackLogics licensing structure has evolved.

 - **Version 0.0.6 and earlier** are licensed under the MIT License.
-- **Version 0.0.7 and later** are licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+- **Version 0.0.7 and later** are licensed under the GNU General Public License v3.0 (GPL-3.0).

 ### What This Means

 If you are using:
 - v0.0.6 or below → MIT terms apply.
-- v0.0.7 or above → AGPL-3.0 terms apply.
+- v0.0.7 or above → GPL-3.0 terms apply.

-All new development and future releases are governed under AGPL-3.0.
+All new development and future releases are governed under GPL-3.0.

 For proprietary or closed-source usage of v0.0.7+, a commercial license is required.